avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Dependency Scanning/ README.md

 * Dependency scanning is a process used in software development to identify and analyze the external dependencies or third-party components that a project relies on.
 These dependencies can include libraries, frameworks, modules, packages, or other code modules that are utilized to build and run the software.

 * The scanning process is typically automated and integrated into the development workflow, often as part of continuous integration or continuous delivery (CI/CD) pipelines.
-It serves as a crucial post-build process examines the project's dependencies to identify any known vulnerabilities, outdated versions, or security issues.
+It serves as a crucial pre-build process examines the project's dependencies to identify any known vulnerabilities, outdated versions, or security issues.

 ***
 ## Key Points